-Travaasa’s plan for Elm Court preserves and protects a beloved historic property, respects community character, conserves open space and contributes to the hospitality culture of the region.
+Travaasa Berkshire County's plan preserves and protects a beloved historic property, respects community character, conserves open space and contributes to the hospitality culture of the region.
 A tasteful, responsible commercial use of this property by a financially healthy organization will revive a dormant estate, create living-wage hospitality jobs at all skill levels and maintain the property on town tax rolls.

 - Renovate and preserve the current mansion as main element on property.